the-listeners/best-game-ever/user-stories.md

 <ul>
     <li>As a user, I want to play this game to learn new languages because I want to learn a language.</li>
     <li>As a user, I want the information to be accurate so I learn the language correctly.</li>
+    <li>As a user, I want to be able to see how well I did so that I can track my progress in the game.</li>
+    <li>As a user, I want the game to remember information about me so that I can compare with my friends.</li>
 </ul>

 <h1>Stretch Goals</h1>